A unique, ring-like radio source with quadrilateral structure detected with machine learning: Analysis of SAURON

 The source does not appear to be in any known cluster or group of galaxies.
 Quantifying the true density of the environment is difficult without a large sample of spectroscopic redshifts.
 However, the photometric redshift distributions from the DES Y3 GOLD sample indicate a $7.2\pm2.5$\% excess of galaxies in the redshift range $0.5-0.6$ in a $10\arcmin{}$ radius region around SAURON compared to the background (averaged over 500 independent regions of similar size).
 It thus does appear that SAURON may be in a slightly overdense region.

 The regions of interest we refer to throughout the paper are shown in \autoref{fig:annotations}.
-SAURON has four ``hot spots'', with the East hot spot being considerably fainter than the others.
+SAURON has four ``hot spots'', with the \review{east} hot spot being considerably fainter than the others.
 It also has two ears embedded in the envelope.
-Its structure suggests quadrilateral symmetry, as indicated by two perpendicular lines - one connecting the North and South hot spots, the other bisecting the first and at a $90^\circ$ angle.
+Its structure suggests quadrilateral symmetry, as indicated by two perpendicular lines - one connecting the \review{north} and \review{south} hot spots, the other bisecting the first and at a $90^\circ$ angle.
 While this symmetry is not perfect, it is compelling, and any physical model must be able to explain both the ring and the structure of the hot spots and ears.
-At the assumed redshift, SAURON's ring is 175 kpc in diameter; the ears and broader envelope are at least 370~kpc in extent.
-Its peak flux is 0.2 mJy beam$^{-1}$ with an integrated flux of 3.9 mJy.
-This corresponds to a monochromatic 1.4~GHz rest frame luminosity of $\sim10^{25}$ W/Hz, in the range of powerful radio galaxies.
+At the \review{redshift of the assumed host (0.557)}, SAURON's ring is 175 kpc in diameter; the ears and broader envelope are at least 370~kpc in extent.
+Its peak \review{brightness} is 0.2 mJy beam$^{-1}$ with an integrated flux \review{density} of 3.9 mJy.
+This corresponds to a monochromatic 1.4~GHz rest frame luminosity of $\sim10^{25}$ W Hz$^{-1}$, in the range of powerful radio galaxies.

 \autoref{fig:spectrum} shows plots of the spectra for the features defined in \autoref{fig:annotations}.
-The spectral indices are estimated using a simple weighted least squares method.
-The higher frequency bands do contain some visually spurious points which may result from residual radio frequency interference, and may bias the spectral index estimates at a level of $\pm$0.2.
-More robust spectral indices from on-axis observations of SAURON would be useful to quantify the variations between individual features. \autoref{fig:radial_spectrum} shows the spectra calculated by averaging the flux in 10\arcsec{} rings from the centre of the source.
-There is a clear drop in flux in the centre of the source.
+The spectral indices are estimated using a simple weighted least squares method. \review{We average over an aperture of diameter 10.5\arcsec{} for the hot spots and 14\arcsec{} for the ears.} The higher frequency bands contain some visually spurious points which may result from residual radio frequency interference, and may bias the spectral index estimates at a level of $\pm$0.2.
+More robust spectral indices from on-axis observations of SAURON would be useful to quantify the variations between individual features. \review{The fact that the hot spots all have a similar spectral index to each other and the ring, and that spectral index ($\sim-1.2$) is quite different from the average spectral index of galaxies in the MGCLS catalogue ($\sim-0.7$) is further evidence that the hot spots and ring form part of the same source and are not coincident alignments.} \autoref{fig:radial_spectrum} shows the spectra calculated by averaging the flux \review{density} in 10\arcsec{} rings from the centre of the source.
+There is a clear drop in flux \review{density} in the centre of the source.
 The spectrum appears relatively constant with radius, with marginal evidence for a steeper spectrum in the centre.